 The remains of what was probably a bale of silage was in a rack but it appeared to have been there for some time.
 There was no sign of water for the donkey to drink.
 A bucket of water was sourced and I gave the donkey a small feed of my emergency feed ration.

 I checked the donkey's temperature which thankfully was normal and scanned him for a microchip, without a result.
 The Veterinary Inspector was of the opinion that the donkey was fit to travel and requested our assistance in taking him into our care.
 He was worried about the donkey's hooves and recognised they needed careful and regular trimming to return them to the correct length and shape.

 The necessary arrangements were made and the following day Eugene Butler attended to collect the much neglected animal.
 We called the donkey Janus and he was brought straight to New Arrivals where he was met by members of our veterinary team.
 A few days later I received a photo taken of Janus at New Arrivals.
 It was rewarding to see him clipped out and rugged up with perfectly trimmed hooves.
 He looked splendid.

 Photos like that can put me in good humour for a week.

-Our welfare team respond to welfare concerns about donkeys and mules all year round.
-Thanks to YOU, we can keep our team on the road.
+Our Welfare Team respond to welfare concerns about donkeys and mules all year round.
+Thanks to your generosity, we can keep our team on the road.
 Please donate today to help us continue to care for donkeys like Janus.